jkmclendon/MVP/README.md

 # QuoteStore - Your Personal Book Quote Collection

 QuoteStore is a web-based platform for book lovers to store their favorite quotes from the books they've read.
-Built using React, Express.js, and PostgreSQL, QuoteStore allows users to add quotes from their favorite books, see the cover of the books, and view a random quote from their collection.
+Built using React, Express.js, axios, MaterialUI, and PostgreSQL, QuoteStore allows users to add quotes from their favorite books, see the cover of the books, and view a random quote from their collection.

 ![QuoteStore](https://www.julianmclendon.com/images/quote_store.jpg)